macCesar/imgconvert-cli/readme.md

 # imgconvert-cli

 `imgconvert-cli` is a command-line tool for compressing and converting images using the powerful `sharp` library.
-It supports various image formats and allows you to optimize your images for web use or other purposes, with customizable quality and background color options.
+It supports various image formats and allows you to optimize your images for web use or other purposes, with customizable quality, background color options, and the ability to convert to multiple formats at once.

 ## Features